winterdharma/DharmaPearls/01_agama/dirgha/DA_9.md

 87\.
 “There are another four things, which are four eloquences: Dharma eloquence, eloquence of meaning, eloquence of admonishment, and eloquence of advice.
 {:#p87}

 88\.
-“There are another four things, which are four abiding places of consciousness: [1] Consciousness abides in form, is conditioned by form, remains in form, and grows together with craving. *[2] Feeling, [3] conception, and [4] volition are likewise.*
+“There are another four things, which are four abiding places of awareness: [1] awareness abides in form, is conditioned by form, remains in form, and grows together with craving. <em>[2] Feeling, [3] conception, and [4] volition are likewise.</em>
 {:#p88}

 89\.
 “There are another four things, which are four yokes: The yoke of desire, yoke of existence, yoke of views, and yoke of ignorance.